scalableminds/webknossos/docs/rest_api.md

 #### Expects
  - Optional GET parameter `isEditable=[BOOLEAN]`
    - If true: list only datasets you can edit
-   - If false: list only datasets you can not edit
+   - If false: list only datasets you cannot edit
  - Optional GET parameter `isActive=[BOOLEAN]`
    - If true: list only datasets that are active (=imported)
    - If false: list only datasets that are inactive (=non-imported)